GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-09-16-how-to-create-an-optimizely-addon-part-3.md

 ## Packaging for Multiple Frameworks

 .NET Core is backwards compatible, meaning that if you build your package for .NET 6, it can be installed into .NET 6, 7, and 8.
-For most AddOns, compiling directly for .NET 6 ensures maximum compatibility.
+For most Add-ons, compiling directly for .NET 6 ensures maximum compatibility.

 However, there may be instances where you need to compile your application in multiple framework versions.
 For example, if you are using Entity Framework and Migrations, there is a breaking change between .NET 6 and .NET 8.
 Fortunately, no code changes are required, but you will need to set your dependencies separately for .NET 6 and .NET 8.
 To accomplish this, you must make two modifications.